Israel Football Association: Controversy

 During the 74th FIFA Congress on 17 May 2024 in Bangkok, the Palestinian Football Association called for a vote on suspending the IFA from both UEFA and FIFA, stating that the damage to football infrastructure and deaths of Palestinian footballers during the Gaza war were enough grounds to justify the action, while other supporters referred to other suspensions such as those of Apartheid South Africa from 1961 to 1991 and Russia following the Russian invasion of Ukraine in 2022.
 The IFA responded stating that their football was halted and that many of their footballers have been killed since 7 October 2023 while calling for peace and a future friendly between the two countries.
 Gianni Infantino would respond to the PFA stating that FIFA would conduct its own legal review and that the information about a final decision would be forwarded to the FIFA Council meeting on 3 October 2024 while also calling for peace.
 It was later decided that while Israel would not be suspended, FIFA would investigate the claims by the PFA.
 During the 75th FIFA Congress on 15 May 2025 in Asunción, Susan Shalabi, a Palestinian FA representative, brought up that FIFA was taking too long on its investigation regarding the IFA when it promised to make the investigation quick.
+On 19 March 2026, the IFA was sanctioned by FIFA due to "offensive behaviour, violations of the principles of fair play, and discrimination and racist abuse" and was forced to pay a fine to the amount of CHF 150,000 as well as implement a prevention plan including the display of a significant and highly visible banner with the words "Football Unites the World – No to Discrimination" alongside the Israel Football Association’s logo during the next three matches at home from the sanction date as well as investing one-third of the fine towards the implementation of a comprehensive plan to ensure action against discrimination.
+The complaints from the PFA of FIFA taking too long on its investigation regarding the IFA were reiterated during the 76th FIFA Congress on 30 April 2026 in Vancouver.

 StandWithUs, a right-wing Israel advocacy group in the US, criticized calls for a boycott stating that "Sports are supposed to unite and bring people together, BDS drives them apart."